History of Kevin Stefanski in Timeline

 In 2007, Kevin Stefanski married Michelle, who is also from Philadelphia.

-In December 2020, Kevin Stefanski became the first Browns head coach since Romeo Crennel in 2007 to lead the franchise to a winning season.
+In 2007, Romeo Crennel was the last Browns head coach to lead the franchise to a winning season, prior to Kevin Stefanski in 2020.

 2013: End of Assistant Quarterbacks' Coach Role

-Kevin Stefanski's role as assistant quarterbacks' coach for the Minnesota Vikings ended in 2013.
+In 2013, Kevin Stefanski concluded his tenure as the assistant quarterbacks' coach for the Minnesota Vikings.

-In 2015, Kevin Stefanski worked with the tight ends for the Minnesota Vikings.
+In 2015, Kevin Stefanski coached the tight ends for the Minnesota Vikings.

-After the 2017 season, the New York Giants requested to interview and hire Kevin Stefanski as their new offensive coordinator, but the Vikings denied the request.
+In 2017, the New York Giants requested to interview and hire Kevin Stefanski as their new offensive coordinator, but the Minnesota Vikings denied the request.

-January 9, 2019: Promoted to Full-Time Offensive Coordinator
+January 9, 2019: Promotion to Full-Time Offensive Coordinator

 On January 9, 2019, Kevin Stefanski was promoted to full-time offensive coordinator for the Minnesota Vikings.